egovernments/egov-services/web/ui-auto-gen/README.md

 # Auto generation of UI
-### ui-auto-gen is tool to generate reactJS UI specs.
+### ui-auto-gen is a tool to generate reactJS UI specs.

 ### How to use
 - Create Contract yml